Radoslaw-Wolnik/Radoslaw-Wolnik/README.md

 👋 Hi, I’m @Radoslaw-Wolnik
-- 👀 I’m junior full stack developer working in .NET, TS as well as junior data science in Python and Java
+- 👀 I’m junior full stack developer working in .NET, TS as well as junior data scientist in Python and Java
+- from time to time I make game simulations and analytics of board games - in rust
+- when I will have time I have bunch of ideas for apps and funky microcontroller devices
 - 🌱 I’m currently learning Flutter